Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Currency*
 Click the drop-down list to select the appropriate currency.

-- [HELP]
-Click this button to open the help function.

 - [SAVE]
 Click this button to save the newly entered customer/supplier details.